gulam-mujtaba/neog-camp-mark-14/README.md

+# Stock Profit and Loss App
-Stock profit or loss app.
+This app helps you calculate profit or loss on your stocks

-It tells you whether your stocks are making profit or loss.
+1. Enter your Buy Price.
+2. Enter the Quantity bought.
-Enter your Buy Price, Quantity and Current Price.
-See if your stocks are making profit or loss.
+3. Enter the Current Price.
+4. See if your stocks are **making profit or loss.**